William Pearce (Liberal politician): War Profits committee

 In 1919 Pearce was appointed to chair the Select Committee of the House of Commons on War Profits.
 Its remit was to inquire into the practicability of a tax on wartime increases in wealth and it heard evidence into 1920.
 Despite Pearce's chairmanship being praised for its tact and ability, the committee was deadlocked and could not agree what the level of taxation should be – if any.
 It continued to meet but its members only seemed able to agree that any worthwhile levy on war profits was not practical politics.
 Eventually a compromise position was reached which was endorsed by all the members of the committee and a report, drafted by Pearce, was adopted unanimously.
 The committee did not recommend a war profits levy, merely advising that a levy could be imposed with the support of the government and Parliament but it did recommend that if the tax were levied it should be at the most modest level put before the committee by the Board of Inland Revenue affecting no more than 75,000 taxpayers.
 This scheme was reckoned to bring in about £500 million pounds for the government.
 However, there was strong opposition in the business community and this was reflected in Cabinet discussions.
 Eventually it was decided not to introduce the scheme but simply to stick to the existing excess profits duties.

-Other Parliamentary work
+Other parliamentary work

 In addition to his war profits responsibility, Pearce was asked to chair committees dealing with housing, the funding of hospitals and the relief of unemployment.
-He also served on a committee appointed under the Gas Regulation Act, 1920 to decide the appropriate level of carbon monoxide for use in domestic gas supply.
+He also served on a committee appointed under the Gas Regulation Act 1920 (10 & 11 Geo.
+5. c.
+28) to decide the appropriate level of carbon monoxide for use in domestic gas supply.